Jake Butt: Professional career

+Pre-draft

-Butt was projected to be a second round pick in the 2017 NFL Draft by NFL draft experts and scouts before he tore his ACL in the Orange Bowl during the last collegiate game of his career.
+Butt was projected to be a second round pick in the 2017 NFL draft by NFL draft experts and scouts before he tore his ACL in the Orange Bowl during the last collegiate game of his career.
 NFL draft analyst Todd McShay projected Butt to be selected within the first 50 picks in the 2017 NFL Draft prior to his injury.
-On January 11, 2017, Butt successfully underwent surgery to repair his torn ACL.
+On January 11, 2017, Butt successfully underwent surgery to reconstruct his torn ACL.
 Butt was unable to participate in drills at the NFL Scouting Combine and at Michigan's pro day.
 At the conclusion of the pre-draft process, Butt was projected to be a second or third round pick by NFL draft experts and scouts.
 He was ranked as the fifth best tight end in the draft by NFL draft analyst Mike Mayock and was ranked the sixth best tight end by DraftScout.com.

 Denver Broncos

-2017

 The Denver Broncos selected Butt in the fifth round with the 145th overall pick in the 2017 NFL Draft.
 Butt was the eighth tight end drafted in 2017.
 Butt reportedly received a $543,000 payout due to a loss-of-value insurance claim he received due to his ACL injury.
 The loss-of-value insurance was a rider on top of a disability insurance that Butt bought prior to the draft that would pay out if he was not picked in the top half of the third round due to injury.

-On May 11, 2017, the Denver Broncos signed Butt to a four-year, $2.70 million contract that included a signing bonus of $300,938.
+On May 11, 2017, the Broncos signed Butt to a four-year, $2.70 million contract that included a signing bonus of $300,938.

 He was placed on the reserve/non-football injury list on September 2, 2017, due to the torn ACL suffered his senior year.
-On November 6, 2017, the Denver Broncos placed Butt on injured reserve for the remainder of the 2017 NFL season.
+On November 6, 2017, the Broncos placed Butt on injured reserve for the remainder of the 2017 NFL season.

-2018

 Butt recovered in time to participate physically in training camp in 2018.
 During training camp, he competed to be the starting tight end against Jeff Heuerman, Matt LaCosse, and Troy Fumagalli.
-Head coach Vance Joseph named Butt the secondary starting tight end to start the regular season, behind primary starting tight end Jeff Heuerman.
+Head coach Vance Joseph named Butt the secondary starting tight end to start the regular season, behind primary starting tight end Heuerman.

-He made his professional regular season debut and first career start in the Denver Broncos' season opener against the Seattle Seahawks and caught two passes for 29 yards in their 27–24 victory.
+He made his professional regular season debut and first career start in the Broncos' season opener against the Seattle Seahawks and caught two passes for 29 yards in their 27–24 victory.
 On September 27, 2018, Butt sustained a torn ACL during a non-contact drill during practice, which sidelined him for the remainder of the season.

-2019

 On September 2, 2019, Butt was placed on injured reserve due to complications with his previous ACL injury.

-2020

 Butt played in five games before being placed on injured reserve with a hamstring injury on November 3, 2020.
 He was activated on December 31, 2020.
 After the season, Butt became a free agent due to his contract expiring.